HoseinAzad/Saliency-prediction-pytorch/README.md

 # Dataset
-[CAT2000](http://saliency.mit.edu/results_cat2000.html) dataset is used to train the model
+[CAT2000](http://saliency.mit.edu/results_cat2000.html) dataset is used to train the model.
 You can use this link to download dataset
 ```
 http://saliency.mit.edu/trainSet.zip
 ```